WildlifeConservationSocietyCI/welikia-production/README.md

 If a `-d --database` argument is supplied, the placename/sdr/score data will be written to the `placename_location` table of the database.
 An `UPDATE` will be used if the placename/sdr combination already exists, and the score text will be appended; if the combination does not exist, an `INSERT` (with `canonical = TRUE`) will be used.

 ```
-usage: flatten_place_sdrs.py [-h] [-d] [-c CSV] shapefile
+usage: flatten_place_sdrs.py [-h] [-f SDRFIELD] [-d] [-c CSV] shapefile

 positional arguments:
   shapefile             Path to input placename features shapefile

 optional arguments:
   -h, --help            show this help message and exit
+  -f SDRFIELD, --sdrfield SDRFIELD
+                        Name of single field containing SDR ids, to be written
+                        with DEFAULT_SCORE.
+If not specified, all fields
+                        ending in `_x` where `x` is an SDR integer id will be
+                        used, and assumed to contain scores. (default: None)
-  -d, --database     Write location records to database directly, in addition
+  -d, --database        Write location records to database directly, in
-                     to outputting csv.
-To use this option, database
+                        addition to outputting csv.
+To use this option,
-                     credentials must be specified in a config file as
+                        database credentials must be specified in a config
-                     detailed in the README. (default: False)
+                        file as detailed in the README. (default: False)
   -c CSV, --csv CSV     Path to output csv.
-If not specified, shapefile basename
+If not specified, shapefile
-                     and location will be used. (default: None)
+                        basename and location will be used. (default: None)
 ```

 ### other notes